Statistical and Topological Properties of Sliced Probability Divergences: Sliced Probability Divergences

-Note that if $\bDelta$ is a distance, $\sdelta[p]$ is also a distance by \Cref{thm:metric}, and we can reformulate \Cref{thm:weak_conv} as ``if $\bDelta$ \emph{metrizes} the weak convergence in $\calP(\rset)$, then, $\sdelta[p]$ \emph{metrizes} the weak convergence in $\calP(\Rd)$''. \cite{2019arXiv190604516N} showed that the convergence in the Sliced-Wasserstein distance implies the weak convergence of probability measures. \Cref{thm:weak_conv} extends their result to the general class of SPDs with an analogous proof, but also proves that the converse implication holds, provided that $\bDelta$ is weakly continuous.
+Next, we extend the result in \cite[Theorem 1]{2019arXiv190604516N}, which showed that the convergence in SW implies the weak convergence of probability measures: we prove that this property holds for the general class of SPDs, but also that the converse implication is true, provided that $\bDelta$ is weakly continuous.
+Before presenting this result in \Cref{thm:weak_conv}, we recall the definitions of convergence under a probability divergence and weak convergence of probability measures.